ethersync/ethersync/nvim-plugin/README.md

 ### Nix

-For testing purposes, you can run an Teamtype-enabled Neovim like this:
+For testing purposes, you can run a Teamtype-enabled Neovim like this:

 ```bash
 nix run github:teamtype/teamtype#neovim